Aggressive Jacksonville Defense Attorneys Fight Your Possession Charges

 - 893.135 Trafficking – Penalty up to 30 years; minimum mandatory based on type of drug.

 How our attorneys can help

 Because the laws regarding drug possession are complex, a competent attorney is your best shot at reducing or eliminating the penalties.
-The drug possession defense attorneys of the Jacksonville firm Robert Shafer & Associates have more than 80 years of combined experience working with clients to protect their futures.
+The drug possession defense attorneys of the Jacksonville firm Shafer Law, P.A. have more than 80 years of combined experience working with clients to protect their futures.